Draft Specification v0.1

 Entitlement

-Verification that a reader has the right to access content.
+Verification that a user has the right to access content.
 Portable across apps.

 Layer 4